Learning Dense Representations of Phrases at Scale: Learning Phrase Representations

-$p=$ \textit{Queen Elizabeth II is the sovereign, and her heir apparent is her eldest son, \textbf{Charles, Prince of Wales}. (...)
-Third in line is Prince George, the eldest child of the Duke of Cambridge (...)} \\ $q=$ \textit{who is next in line to be the monarch of england} \\ $s^*=$ \textit{\textbf{Charles, Prince of Wales}} \end{quote} While cross-attention models only need to represent the passage focusing on ``who is Queen Elizabeth II's heir apparent'', our phrase encoder should take all the other phrases into account, (e.g., $s'=$ \textit{Prince George}), because their representations will be re-used for other questions (e.g., $q'=$ \textit{who is the eldest child of the duke of cambridge}).

-Following this intuition, we propose to use a simple \ti{question generation} model to generate questions for each training passage.
-We generate questions from a question generation (QG) model built upon a T5-large model~\citep{raffel2020exploring}.
-The input of the model is a passage $p$ with the gold answer $s^*$ highlighted by inserting surrounding special tags and the model is trained to maximize the log-likelihood of the question words of $q$.
-Since we want to cover many possible answer phrases during inference, we extract all the entities in each training passage as candidate answers to extract named entities. to generate questions.
-We keep the question-answer pairs only when a strong query-dependent (QD) reading comprehension model (SpanBERT-large, 88.2 EM on SQuAD) gives correct prediction on the generated pair.
-The remaining generated QA pairs $\{(q'_1, s_1), (q'_2, s_2), \ldots, (q'_r, s_{r})\}$ are directly augmented to the original training set.
-Generated QA pairs can help learn phrase representations aligned with those of corresponding questions, instead of biased to few annotated questions.
+Following this intuition, we propose to use a simple model to generate additional questions for data augmentation, based on a T5-large model~\cite{raffel2020exploring}.
+To train the question generation model, we feed a passage $p$ with the gold answer $s^*$ highlighted by inserting surrounding special tags.
+Then, the model is trained to maximize the log-likelihood of the question words of $q$.
+After training, we extract all the named entities in each training passage as candidate answers and feed the passage $p$ with each candidate answer to generate questions.
+We keep the question-answer pairs only when a cross-attention reading comprehension model\footnote{SpanBERT-large, 88.2 EM on SQuAD.} makes a correct prediction on the generated pair.
+The remaining generated QA pairs $\{(\bar{q}_1, \bar{s}_1), (\bar{q}_2, \bar{s}_2), \ldots, (\bar{q}_r, \bar{s}_{r})\}$ are directly augmented to the original training set.